merzlab/QUICK-docs/docs/source/user-manual.rst

    See here for a `list of available functionals in the current QUICK version <working_libxc_funcs.html>`_.

-If you are using LIBXC in your work, please make sure to cite followin paper:
+If you are using Libxc in your work, please cite following paper:

    `Susi Lehtola, Conrad Steigemann, Micael J.T.
 Oliveira, and Miguel A.L.
 Marques, Recent developments in Libxc - A comprehensive library of functionals for density functional theory, Software X 7, 1 (2018) <https://www.sciencedirect.com/science/article/pii/S2352711017300602?via%3Dihub>`_.